chipsalliance/caliptra-sw/runtime/README.md

 *Note: the Runtime CDI (from KeyVault) will be used as-needed and will not be accessed during initialization.*

-### TCI Storage

-Caliptra SHALL set `MAX_TCI_NODES` to 24.
-DPE will hold these TCI nodes in DCCM which persists on warm/impactless updates.

 ### CDI Derivation

 The DPE Sign and CertifyKey commands derive an asymmetric key for that handle.